Deviloxide/Simple-Particle-Simulation/README.md

 4. Air

 ## Description
 While the number of elements is very limited, each one shows unique behaviors and interacts with the other elements.
-The 2d-array of integers method of keeping track of elements has several limitation, with a lack of individual states for certain particles being the most evident.
+The 2d-array of integers method of keeping track of elements has several limitations, with a lack of individual states for certain particles being the most evident.